The Advantages of Refundable Tax Credits

-Under certain circumstances, a taxpayer with health insurance coverage purchased through the health insurance marketplace might be eligible for subsidies from the IRS to help defray the costs.
-Any subsidies that are not paid out by the IRS directly to the insurance company in advance can be paid to the taxpayer as the premium assistance tax credit.
+Under certain circumstances, a taxpayer with health insurance coverage purchased through the Health Insurance Marketplace might be eligible for subsidies from the IRS to help defray the cost of premiums.
+Any subsidies that are not paid out by the IRS directly to the insurance company in advance can be paid to the taxpayer as the Premium Assistance Tax Credit.

 The TCJA didn't affect this credit, either, and it's refundable.
-It's available in 2018.
+It's still available for 2019.

 The Credit for Social Security Tax

 Taxpayers don't have to pay the Social Security tax on earnings over these thresholds.
-You'll get that extra money back if the tax is somehow withheld regardless.
+You'll get that extra money back if the tax was withheld on these earnings for some reason.

 Most Tax Credits Are Nonrefundable

 Alas, the most commonly claimed tax credits are not refundable.
-Claiming the child and dependent care credit can reduce what you owe the IRS, but the IRS won't send you a check for any credit that's left over if it reduces your liability to zero.
-The same goes for the adoption credit, the savers credit, and the Lifetime Learning Credit—another credit for paying qualified educational expenses.
+Claiming the Child and Dependent Care Credit can reduce what you owe the IRS, but the IRS won't send you a check for any credit that's left over after it reduces your liability to zero.
+The same goes for the Adoption Credit, the Savers Credit, and the Lifetime Learning Credit—another credit for paying qualified educational expenses.

 But don't assume that a credit is nonrefundable when you're preparing your taxes because these things can change yearly.
 Visit the IRS website or, better yet, consult with a tax professional to be sure.
 Then, if you're eligible, claim the credit regardless of whether it's refundable or nonrefundable.